 Both the RCServer and the RCGUI make use of the Qt toolkit (http://qt-project.org/doc/qt-4.7/classes.htmlhttp://qt-project.org/doc/qt-4.7/classes.html).

-#7 Updated by Kurt Biery almost 6 years ago
+#7 Updated by Kurt Biery about 6 years ago

 Suggestions from Jon: